Sailfish OS licensing model

 In early 2018, the leading telecommunications company in Russia, Rostelecom joined the Sailfish agenda as a strategic investor to make Sailfish development even stronger.
-The company brought a lot of muscle to the Sailfish projects in Russia with their extensive Go-To-Market capability, R&D and resources to invest to native Sailfish apps development.
+The company brought a lot of muscle to the Sailfish projects with their extensive Go-To-Market capability, R&D and resources to invest to native Sailfish apps development.

 Building Latin America’s tech independence with Sailfish OS

 One of the greatest motivators to start the project for Jala Group, the Sailfish licensing partner in Latin America, was the simple fact that Latin America has been technologically dependent and an importer of technology for a long time.
 As Latin America is not producing high technology itself, it faces the ever-increasing gap between the so-called ‘developed countries’ and those that must import technology.
 Jala Group wanted to change this, and announced the beginning of a Sailfish OS based project in the beginning of 2017.

 Jala Group, founded in 2001 is a high-tech Bolivian holding company and a driving force for the software industry in Bolivia.
 Jala has currently more than 800 employees, including more than 600 software engineers.

 Jorge Lopez, CEO of Jala Group commented: “Jala Group is reinforcing its vision that from Bolivia we can create and develop software with added value for the whole continent.
 By doing this we are forcefully driving the technological liberation of Latin America.
 It is time for us to stop being just consumers of technology in the form of products.
 Now we become creators of our own intellectual property.”